Dr. David Perlmutter on Why Our Brains Conspire Against Us (And How to Stop It)

 • Our modern lifestyles, especially our relationship to technology and devices, have severed the connection between these two brain regions, leading to “disconnection syndrome.”
 Because of this, our amygdala rules our behavior, leading to impulsive and unhealthy choices.

-• The two most important parts of that eight-point plan are sleep and using technology less and in an intentional and positive way.
+• The two most important parts of that eight-point plan are getting quality sleep and using technology more intentionally (and less).

 • When it comes to using our devices, we should use the acronym “TIME” to make sure we’re using it wisely.
 TIME stands for: Time, Intention, Mindfulness, Enrichment